duganchen/electron-react-typescript-boilerplate/README.md

 Set breakpoints in the Typescript files, and use "Debug Main Process" and "Debug Render Process" to step through the main and render processes, respectively.

 Alternatively, you might want to use use Electron's dev tools.
 Perhaps you want to use a [DevTools Extension](https://www.electronjs.org/docs/tutorial/devtools-extension) such as the React Developer Tools.
 In that case, add the openDevTools() line back.

+Put the following in main/.env:

+	DEVTOOLS=/path/to/react-developer-tools

 Start Electron with the the developer tools and the debugger port both open:

 	yarn workspace main run debug